Fine compactified moduli of enriched structures on stable curves: Defining enriched structures

+To specialise further, assume $S = \on{Spec} k[[t]]$ and $C/S$ is regular, with $n$ nodes on the special fibre.
+Then the boundary is cut out by $(t^n)$.
+This is of course \emph{not} in general equal to the schematic image of $\on{Sing}(C/S)$ in $S$ (the latter being cut out by $(t)$.
+However, we will mostly use this concept in the case where $C/S$ has normal crossings singularities, in which case the boundary is easily seen to coincide with the schematic image in $S$ of $\on{Sing}(C/S)$.
+The advantage of the definition of the boundary given here is that its formation commutes with arbitrary base-change. \end{remark}

-\begin{definition} A nodal curve $C/S$ is \emph{quasisplit} if every irreducible component of every fibre is geometrically irreducible, and if the structure morphism $\on{Sing}(C/S) \ra S$ of the non-smooth locus is an immersion Zariski-locally on the source. \end{definition} A nodal curve over a strictly Henselian local scheme is always quasi-split, and by a limiting argument we find that every nodal curve becomes quasi-split after some \'etale cover.
-If $C/S$ is quasisplit and $s \in S$ is a point then the graph of $C/S$ at $S$ makes sense, and its labels naturally lie in the Zariski local ring $\ca{O}_{S,s}$.
+\begin{definition} A prestable curve $C/S$ is \emph{quasisplit} if every irreducible component of every fibre is geometrically irreducible, and if the structure morphism $\on{Sing}(C/S) \ra S$ of the non-smooth locus is an immersion Zariski-locally on the source. \end{definition} A prestable curve over a strictly Henselian local scheme is always quasi-split, and by a limiting argument we find that every prestable curve becomes quasi-split after some \'etale cover.
+If $C/S$ is quasisplit and $s \in S$ is a point then the graph of $C/S$ at $s$ makes sense without making a choice of algebraic closure of the residue field, and its labels naturally lie in the Zariski local ring $\ca{O}_{S,s}$ (see \cite{Holmes2014A-Neron-model-o} for more details).

+Let $C/S$ be a quasisplit prestable curve.
+If $s$, $\eta$ are two points in $S$ with $s \in \overline {\{\eta\}}$ then we have a natural `specialisation map' $\Gamma_s \to \Gamma_\eta$ which contracts those edges whose labels become units at $\eta$, and replaces the labels on the other edges by their images in the local ring at $\eta$, see \cite{Holmes2014A-Neron-model-o}.